Ndifreke/hugo/content/post/hello-world.md

 draft: false
 ---

+Welcome to your first Hugo website hosted on Platform.sh.

-This is an example "Hello world" post for Hugo on Platform.sh.
+This is an example "Hello world" post.
+You may go back to console.platform.sh to continue setting it up.

 You can add additional content to the side by placing your Markdown files in `content/posts`.